-- 2.09 If conditions are such that the handline, or the drop wire to which it is attached, may become disengaged from a drive hook or crossarm or may slide along the strand or guard arm while doing the work outlined in this section, the handline or drop wire shall be enclosed with a temporary guide loop.
-This loop shall consist of a short length of wire or houseline placed over the handline or drop wire with the ends of the guide securely tied as follows: - Drive Hook: Tie one end to the vertical portion of the drive hook and lash the other end to the pole. - Crossarm: Tie the ends to adjacent pins or insulators. - Guard Arm: Tie the ends to the guard arm on each side of the handline or drop wire. - Strand: Tie the ends to the strand or the strand and lashed cable on each side of the handline or drop wire, or place the handline or drop wire through the hook of a B span clamp.
+- 2.09 If conditions are such that the handline or the drop wire to which it is attached may become disengaged from a drive hook, crossarm, or slides along the strand or guard arm while performing the work outlined in this section, enclose the handline or drop wire with a temporary guide loop.
+This loop consists of a short length of wire or houseline placed over the handline or drop wire with the ends of the guide securely tied as follows: - (a) Drive Hook: Tie one end to the vertical portion of the drive hook and lash the other end to the pole. - (b) Crossarm: Tie the ends to adjacent pins or insulators. - (c) Guard Arm: Tie the ends to the guard arm on each side of the handline or drop wire. - (d) Strand: Tie the ends to the strand or the lashed cable and strand on each side of the handline or drop wire, or place the handline or drop wire through the hook of a B Span Clamp.

-3. PLACING WIRE OVER STREET OR HIGHWAY - NO TREE INTERFERENCE
+PLACING WIRE OVER STREET OR HIGHWAY - NO TREE INTERFERENCE

-3.01 Where a drop wire to be placed over a street or highway will not cross over trolley or trolley-bus contact wires or over power wires or power cables operating at 300 volts or more, and there is no tree interference, place the wire in accordance with the operations outlined below.
+3.01 Where a drop wire to be placed over a street or highway will not cross over trolley or trolley-bus contact wires, power wires or power cables operating at over 300 volts, and there is no tree interference, place the wire as follows: